Black ceramic vase

 Naming this particular vase was extremely important for me as this piece truly embodies all my struggles in life and represents my ability to finally stand tall, against all odds.
-So I names her Kali, as the Hindu goddess of Time, Creation, Destruction and Power.
-In spite of her seemingly scary form Kali is considered as one of the kindest and most loving Hindu goddesses as her earliest appearance is that of a destroyer of evil forces.
+So I named her Kali, as the Hindu goddess of Time, Creation, Destruction and Power.
+In spite of her seemingly scary form, Kali is considered one of the kindest and most loving Hindu goddesses as her earliest appearance is that of a destroyer of evil forces.

 This piece doesn’t conform to any rule or reason and that’s the beauty of it.

-Kali was hand built in black stoneware clay and baked on 1240 degrees Celsius and therefore extremely strong, resistant and dishwasher safe.
+Kali was hand-built in black stoneware clay and baked at 1240 degrees Celsius and therefore extremely strong, resistant and dishwasher safe.

 Approx. 26.5 cm tall x 15.5 cm wide (10.5 inches tall x 6.1 inches wide)